MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P12-Creating-Realm-Helper-Methods/content.md

+---
+title: "Creating Realm Helper Methods"
+slug: realm-helpers
+---

-In this tutorial we will create  Realm helper methods that will make it easier to integrate Realm in the next tutorial.
-Note that the Realm framework was included in the demo project that was downloaded at the start of this tutorial series.
+In this tutorial we will create Realm helper methods that will make it easier to integrate Realm into our project in the next tutorial.
+Our Realm helper methods will allow us to easily add new notes, update existing notes, delete old notes, and retrieve existing notes.

 # Updating our Note Model